Manuel Noriega: Prosecution in the United States

 Following his capture Noriega was transferred to a cell in the Miami federal courthouse, where he was arraigned on the ten charges which the Miami grand jury had returned two years earlier.
 The trial was delayed until September 1991 over whether Noriega could be tried after his detention as a prisoner of war, the admissibility of evidence and witnesses, and how to pay for Noriega's legal defense.
 The trial ended in April 1992, when Noriega was convicted on eight of the ten charges of drug trafficking, racketeering, and money laundering.
 On July 10, 1992, Noriega was sentenced to 40 years in prison.

 In pre-trial proceedings, the government stated that Noriega had received $322,000 from the U.S. Army and the CIA.
 Noriega insisted that he had in fact been paid close to $10,000,000, and that he should be allowed to testify about the work he had done for the U.S. government.
 The district court held that information about the operations in which Noriega had played a part supposedly in return for payment from the U.S. was not relevant to his defense.
 It ruled that "the tendency of such evidence to confuse the issues before the jury substantially outweighed any probative value it might have had."
 One of the witnesses in the trial was Carlton, who had previously flown shipments of drugs for Noriega.
 Information about Noriega's connections to the CIA, including his alleged contact with Bush, were kept out of the trial.
 After the trial, Noriega appealed this exclusionary ruling by the judge to the Eleventh Circuit Court of Appeals.
 The court ruled in the government's favor, saying that the "potential probative value of this material [...] was relatively marginal".

 Before receiving his permanent prison assignment, Noriega was placed in the Federal Detention Center, Miami.
 Noriega was incarcerated in the Federal Correctional Institution, Miami.
-Under Article 85 of the Third Geneva Convention, Noriega was considered a prisoner of war, despite his conviction for acts committed prior to his capture by the "detaining power" (the US).
+Under Article 85 of the Third Geneva Convention, Noriega was considered a prisoner of war, despite his conviction for acts committed prior to his capture by the "detaining power" (the U.S.).
 This status meant that he had his own prison cell, furnished with electronics and exercise equipment.
 His cell was nicknamed "the presidential suite".
 While Noriega was in prison, he was visited regularly over two years by two evangelical Christian ministers, Clift Brannon and Rudy Hernandez.
 Noriega, nominally a Roman Catholic, was reported to have undergone a conversion to evangelical Christianity in May 1990, and was baptized in October 1992, while still in prison.
-Noriega's prison sentence was reduced from 30 years to 17 years for good behavior: his sentence thus ended on September 9, 2007.
+Noriega's prison sentence was reduced from 40 to 30 years by the judge, then to 17 years for good behavior: his US sentence thus ended on September 9, 2007, though his incarceration ended up being extended while extradition requests by other countries were being adjudicated.